ryan4yin/nix-config/README.md

 Nix allows for easy-to-manage, collaborative, reproducible deployments.
 This means that once something is setup and configured once, it works forever.
 If someone else shares their configuration, anyone can make use of it.

 **Want to know Nix in details?
-Looking for a beginner-friendly tutorial?
+Looking for a beginner-friendly tutorial or best practices?
 Check out [NixOS & Nix Flakes - 🛠️ ❤️ An unofficial & opinionated Book for Beginners](https://github.com/ryan4yin/nixos-and-flakes-book)!**

 ## Hosts